Providing crowd-sourced safety information while walking home.

 Data Capture Flow

-Testing our rudimentary prototype, we heard many critiques from our participants.
+Testing our rudimentary prototype, we heard many critiques from our participants that wanted more clarity without an extraneous response process.
 We found how their inputs required us to reassess the design experience to better respond to the challenge.

 Some participants were confused by what were "Safe Zones" and how they were determined.